-Camphill Association of North America (nine communities in the U.S. and three in Canada) are part of the international Camphill movement promoting social renewal through community living with children, youth and adults with developmental disabilities.
+Camphill Association of North America (ten communities in the U.S. and three in Canada) are part of the international Camphill movement promoting social renewal through community living with children, youth and adults with developmental disabilities.
 Camphill's principles and practices are informed by anthroposophy: a worldview first introduced by Rudolf Steiner PhD in the early 20th century that supports the human being to engage in the process of discovering our wholeness and in doing so, acting upon and transforming the world.
 Dr. Karl Koenig founded Camphill in 1940 in Scotland.
 Today it includes over 100 communities and initiatives worldwide.

 The Camphill approach honors the spiritual integrity of every human being, regardless of ability or handicaps, and recognizes the individual's need and right to lead a full life that includes material, emotional, social and spiritual needs.
 Camphill strives to provide an environment in which every individual's potential can unfold.

 Camphill's fields of activity revolve around providing a service for and with people who, because of a developmental disability or some other circumstance, seek a supportive environment.
 The Camphill approach to education, support and empowerment for the people it serves is an expression of the principles and practice of curative education (a healing education for children and young people) and social therapy in intentional communities with adults.
 These methods embody an attitude that encourages coworkers to accompany the person in sustaining active relationship with self, with others, with the environment and the world as a simultaneous process of development.